musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 For more details, tutorials, and additional learning resources, click on the links above for each of the mentioned tools and technologies.

 ### Why AI Projects fail
 Many organizations struggle to move beyond the proof-of-concept stage due to challenges in developing, deploying, and maintaining AI solutions at scale.
-Despite heavy investment in AI, many projects fail to deliver value due to:
+Despite heavy investment, many of these projects fail to deliver value due to a variety of reasons such as:

-- **Lack of operational expertise** – Data scientists and ML engineers often focus on building models but lack the skills to deploy and maintain them in production.
+- **Lack of operational expertise:** Data scientists and ML engineers often focus on building models but lack the skills to deploy and maintain them in production.
-- **Siloed teams** – Development, data science, and operations teams often work independently, leading to misalignment and inefficiencies.
+- **Siloed teams:** Development, data science, and operations teams often work independently, leading to misalignment and inefficiencies.
-- **Infrastructure complexity** – AI workloads require specialized infrastructure, which can be difficult to set up, scale, and manage.
+- **Infrastructure complexity:** AI workloads require specialized infrastructure, which can be difficult to set up, scale, and manage.
-- **Inconsistent workflows** – Without standardized processes, model deployment and monitoring become ad-hoc and unreliable.
+- **Inconsistent workflows:** Without standardized processes, model deployment and monitoring become ad-hoc and unreliable.

-### Role of Platform Engineering in AI Adoption
+### Role of Platform Engineering
 Platform Engineers are uniquely positioned to solve these challenges by:

 - Bridging the gap between software engineering, data science, and IT operations.